Hyang0219/Autotrader_estimator_project/README.md

 ![alt text](https://github.com/Hyang0219/Autotrader_estimator_project/blob/main/Images/body-price.PNG "body prices")

 ## Model Building
 First, the categorical variables are tranformed into dummy variables.
-Also the data was splited into train and tests sets with a test size of 20%.
+Also the data was splited into train and test set with a test size of 20%.

 Three different models are built and evaluated using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+MAE was chosen as the main evaluation metric because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

 Three different models:
 *	**Multiple Linear Regression** – Baseline for the model
 *	**Lasso Regression** – Because of the sparse data from the many categorical variables, thus a normalized regression like lasso would be effective.
-*	**Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit.
+*	**Random Forest** – Again, with the sparsity associated with the data, this would be a good fit.

 ## Model performance
 The Random Forest model far outperformed the other approaches on the test set, marginally.